-KemPharm’s strategy is to employ its LAT™ (Ligand Activated Therapy) platform technology to discover and develop prodrugs that are new molecules that can improve one or more of the attributes of approved drugs, such as susceptibility to abuse, bioavailability and safety.
-Elegant in design and utilization, the LAT™ platform technology has been proven effective for over a decade in numerous clinical and preclinical trials.
+KemPharm’s strategy is to employ its LAT™ (Ligand Activated Therapy) technology to discover and develop prodrugs that are new molecules that can improve one or more of the attributes of approved drugs, such as susceptibility to abuse, bioavailability and safety.
+Elegant in design and utilization, the LAT™ technology has been proven effective for over a decade in numerous clinical and preclinical trials.

-We employ our LAT™ (Ligand Activated Therapy) platform technology to improve the attributes of approved drugs.
+We employ our LAT™ (Ligand Activated Therapy) technology to improve the attributes of approved drugs.
 The ligands we typically use have been demonstrated to be safe in toxicological studies or have been granted Generally Recognized as Safe (GRAS) status by the FDA.

 When prodrugs are administered, targeted human metabolic processes, such as those in the GI tract, separate the ligand from the prodrug and release the parent drug, which can then exert its therapeutic effect.
 KemPharm’s ability to discover the unique parent drug-ligand chemical combination differentiates our prodrugs from other drug products on the market.
 Fundamentally we create new molecules that can impart key advantages, enabling the creation of potentially safer, more effective and therefore differentiated products.

 Since our founding, KemPharm® has employed its LAT™ technology to create a portfolio of product candidates that we believe will offer significant improvements over FDA-approved and widely prescribed drugs.

 LAT™ Value Proposition

 From our founding in 2006, KemPharm® has been and continues to be a prodrug discovery company focused on building a portfolio of prodrugs that represent an improvement over currently approved drugs and address unmet medical needs in large, established markets.